-Using GPS tracking tags assets and staff can be tracked when they leave the hospital estate.
+Using GPS tracking tags, assets and staff can be tracked when they leave the hospital estate.

 GPS tracking is particularly suited to monitoring individual staff or safeguarding against theft.

 TracLogik's broad range of GPS tracking units can operate autonomously for extended periods without external power, or indefinitely with an external power source.
-For example, can be concealed covertly within packages and operate on battery power alone for many months, or connected directly to the batteries of target vehicles or medical equipment, for indefinite service.
+For example, GPS trackers can be concealed covertly within packages and operate on battery power alone for many months, or connected directly to the batteries of target vehicles or medical equipment, for indefinite service.